 Welcome to the Documentation of HPC Submit Scripts (hpcss)

-This project contains job and submit scripts to run and analyse Molecular Dynamics (MD) simulations on High Performance Computing (HPC) clusters.
+This project contains job and submit scripts to run and analyze Molecular Dynamics (MD) simulations on High Performance Computing (HPC) clusters.
 Most of the scripts are job scripts for the Slurm (Simple Linux Utility for Resource Management) Workload Manager.

 This project only contains batch scripts and Python scripts that submit these batch scripts to Slurm.
 It does not contain the actual simulation and analysis software that is evoked in the batch scripts!